-SupportAbility Event Data Logs and Paid Investigations
+SupportAbility Data Logs and Paid Investigations

-SupportAbility stores detailed event and data change logs on all Staff activity as they use the system.
-However, SupportAbility does not provide an interface that allows providers to query or report on these logs.
+SupportAbility stores detailed data access and change logs on all Staff activity as they use the system.
+Data logs are stored for 12 - 18 months.

 Audience: Authorised Representatives, IT Specialist